ChiaLiu0618/Lab06-Huffman-Code-Operation/README.md

 5. Inputs synchronized on **negative clock edge**
 6. Outputs synchronized on **positive clock edge**
 7. `out_valid` must not be high when `in_valid` is high
-8. TA will check correctness and timing through synthesis reports

 ### Soft IP – `SORT_IP.v`
 1. Must complete sorting in **1 clock cycle**